 However, a former foreign policy adviser to Orban said that the personal part of the relationship should not be overestimated, because “between politicians there are interests, not friendships.”

 However, the ever closer relationship with Netanyahu and Likud has also led to demands from Israel on more and more issues.
-“Recently, there have been diplomatic signals that Israel doesn’t really like close Hungarian-Turkish ties, Erdogan’s frequent visits and arms purchases from Turkey,” a member of the Hungarian parliament’s Committee on Foreign Affairs said.
-The Israeli-Turkish relationship reached its lowest point last year, and Netanyahu even called Erdogan an anti-Semitic tyrant.
+“Recently, there have been diplomatic signals that Israel doesn’t really like close Hungarian-Turkish ties, president Erdogan’s frequent visits and Hungarian arms purchases from Turkey,” a member of the Hungarian parliament’s Committee on Foreign Affairs said.
+The Israeli-Turkish relationship reached its lowest point last year, Netanyahu even called Erdogan an anti-Semitic tyrant.

 Earlier, Fidesz politicians had confidently built relationships with Iran, this has since become risky as well.
-“It has become an extremely sensitive area, and anyone associated with Iran is sure to be put on their list,” a former diplomat of the Orban government said, adding that this could result in a black mark from the Americans too.
+“It has become an extremely sensitive area, and anyone associated with Iran is sure to be put on their black list,” a former diplomat of the Orban government said, adding that this could result in a black mark from the Americans too.

 Israel also has interests in European affairs.
-At the European Parliamentary elections, for example, Netanyahu and his people insisted that Fidesz should remain in the European People’s Party (EPP) because it was in Israel’s interest to have a strong ally inside the EP, according to a Hungarian Jewish leader.
+Around the European Parliamentary elections, for example, Netanyahu and his people insisted that Fidesz should remain in the European People’s Party (EPP) because it was in Israel’s interest to have a strong ally inside the EPP, according to a Hungarian Jewish leader.
 A diplomat representing an EU country also talked about Israel’s interest in the largest Hungarian arms deal of recent times.
 Hungary is buying Leopard 2 tanks from Germany, and Israel was lobbying to have them equipped with certain additional devices coming from an Israeli company, instead of a French one.

 The biggest problem for the Hungarian government, however, is that the one-sided pro-Israeli foreign policy will only benefit them as long as Netanyahu and Trump are in power.
 According to a Hungarian government source, they have recently signaled to the White House that although Hungary is trying to build a pro-Israeli coalition within the EU, the environment is hostile.
 A document circulated by Hungarian diplomats in the U.S. Congess, previously obtained by Direkt36 and 444.hu, states that “Hungary is alienating a large number of partners” by standing up for Israel.